avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

     a. standard PC or smartphone web browser
     b. the device's builtin speaker
     c. ideally a consumer grade graphics tablet and stylus (e.g. [Wacom Bamboo](https://www.amazon.com/Wacom-Graphic-Drawing-Tablet-Beginners/dp/B07S1RR3FR) ~\$50)
-    d. although optionally, but less preferably, with the device's builtin mouse
+    d. and optionally, but less preferably, with the device's builtin mouse

 2. The software heavily relied upon the builtin [standard vector graphics (SVG)](https://en.wikipedia.org/wiki/SVG) capability of all modern web browsers (since 1999).
     a. _SVG_ is an _XML_ variant.
     b. _SVG_ returns the position and color at the cursor.
     c.
 Unlike _JPG_ or _PNG_ pixelated images, _SVG_ has the ability to smoothly zoom in or zoom out of vector images.